DouglasKGlover/PSTCTL_V2/README.md

 ## What's the tech?

-This is my first foray into Angular on something that is used by actual users.
-As such, it is not perfect and comes with no guarantees.
-That said, to the best of my knowledge it functions as described above.
-It is an ever-changing code base and is delivered "as-is"; alpha and beta phases were used to get user feedback before the launch.

-### Angular
+### Jquery

-As mentioned above, this is my first time making a production-ready site using Angular.
-As such, I make no claim to its perfection, and am happy to take suggestions if anyone should stumble upon this git repo and wants to take a look.
-You can even pull the code, edit it, and send me the update if you wish.
-I will take a look at the change(s) made and approve if they fit the overall goal of the product.
+I previously was using Angular for this project, but decided to rebuild it with JQuery.
+I was learning Angular through this project, and while I feel that I have indeed learned much, part of that learning is that I was doing it horribly.
+I'll continue to use Angular in other projects, but since this is used by a large number of people, I will be using JQuery since I can (at this time) make more updates faster with the code I already know through previous experience.

 ### Lists

-The lists themselves are contained in a scope array in trophyLists.js.
+The lists themselves are contained in a scope array in lists.js.
 Each list currently has a name, banner, and award image.
 Each trophy in the list contains the game name, trophy name, trophy description, and trophy image/icon.

 ### Sass